Babe Culnan: Career

 Culnan entered the fight business in his hometown of Albany.
-He relocated to New Jersey in 1917, around the time the Frawley Law was repealed.
+He relocated to New Jersey in 1917, around the time the Frawley Law was repealed in New York.

 After arriving in Newark, Culnan joined the "National Sportsmen's Club," formed to promote fights in the city, including the Newark Armory, during the "golden twenties."
 His partners, J. Frank Black, Harry Blaufuss, and Nick Kline, were called the Four Horsemen by the sports editor Francis Albertanti.
 Babe Culnan served as the matchmaker.

 He promoted Luis Firpo's first fight in America in 1922 in Newark.
 He also promoted Firpo's last fight in the country against Charley Weinert, whom he had earlier managed in a bout with Gene Tunney.

 Babe Culnan outmaneuvered Tex Rickard to take control of the 1924 Young Stribling–Mike McTigue rematch and hosted it in Newark.
 He notably matched Jack Dempsey and Harry Wills who signed contracts for a heavyweight title fight in September 1925 that never materialized.

 In 1927, Culnan also worked as a matchmaker at the Halsey Street Arena, located between Court and Marshall streets in Newark.

-He joined forces with Willie (The Beard) Gilzenberg in 1932.
+He joined forces with Willie Gilzenberg in 1932.
 Their first success was taking over management of Red Cochrane and guiding him to the welterweight championship.
 Culnan and Gilzenberg wore the hats of matchmakers, managers, promoters, and even publicists.
 Their main venues were the Laurel Garden Arena and Dreamland Park.
-Culnan briefly served as matchmaker at the Nutley Velodrome and Market St. Arena in 1935.
+Culnan briefly served as a matchmaker at the Nutley Velodrome and Market St. Arena in 1935.

 In 1938, Culnan, Gilzenberg, and Bill Patterson became partners in the Meadowbrook Bowl Corp. and built Meadowbrook Bowl to supplement their indoor arena at Laurel Garden.
 Culnan's last championship fight promotion was the 1941 Red Cochrane vs. Fritzie Zivic welterweight bout.

 He managed or co-managed more than 400 boxers, including champions Freddie Cochrane,Vince Dundee, and Tony Galento.
 He had also managed or was associated with Charley Weinert, Tommy Farr, Don McCorkindale, Mickey Walker, and Harry Greb.

 He was Tommy Farr's manager for American appearances throughout the 1930s, organizing Farr's tour of the U.S. and Canada.
 He was the only American in Farr's corner when he fought Joe Louis.

 After Culnan and Gilzenberg's boxing ventures fell on hard times, they switched to organizing wrestling matches throughout the state of New Jersey.
 By 1951, he staged wrestling shows every Friday night at Laurel Garden in the winter and the Meadowbrook Bowl in the summer.

 In 1960, the Newark promoter received a plaque from the New Jersey Boxing Writers' Association for meritorious service to boxing over a long period of years.
 He later collapsed from a heart attack at the NJBWA awards dinner and was rushed to the Muhlenberg Hospital in Plainfield.
 He was hospitalized for two weeks.